Glencairn whisky glass

 The capacity of a typical Glencairn whisky glass is approximately 175 ml, and it is intended to hold approximately 50 ml of liquid.

-In 2006 the glass won the Queen's Award for innovation.
+In 2006, the glass won the Queen's Award for innovation.

 The Glencairn glass is not the only glass on the market that is designed specifically for drinking whisky.
 (For example, Riedel and Norlan Glass also manufacture such glassware.)
-While there are numerous styles of such glasses available, the Glencairn is the first style to be endorsed by the Scotch Whisky Association, and it is used by every whisky company in Scotland and Ireland.
+While there are numerous styles of such glasses available, the Glencairn is the first style to be endorsed by the Scotch Whisky Association, and to be used by every whisky company in Scotland and Ireland.

-Old fashioned tumblers, snifters, and nosing copitas are other types of glasses that are commonly used for drinking whisky.
-The traditional style of whisky glass is a cut glass crystal (also known as an "old fashioned glass", "rocks glass" or "lowball glass" in the United States), an iconic design that remains the most commonly used type of whisky glass.
-However, a tumbler does not hold and focus the aromas as much for the experience of the drinker as the other styles, which curve inwards towards the top of the glass.
-While not all drinkers may find the strong aroma produced by such glasses desirable, inward-curved glasses are often preferred by connoisseurs who consider the aroma especially important to the experience of a whisky.